 The railway station does not yet exist, though there's a platform.
 There's also a downtown, centered on Main Street.

-Here it is 85 years later, with a new name that reveals once again those never-say-die Pan-African hopes.
+Here it is 85 years later, with a new name that reveals once again those never-say-die hopes for regional integration.

 Idi Amin in 1972 evicted the Indians who dominated the economy, but he had no effect on the Indian-style of signposting, here still in classic form.